getsentry/sentry-docs/src/collections/_documentation/workflow/alerts-notifications/alerts.md

 ### **Conditions**

-Conditions are evaluated for an issue **each time the issue receives a new event**.
+Conditions are evaluated for an issue alert **each time the issue receives a new event**.

 **Each condition is evaluated independently of other conditions**.
 For example, the following alert will never fire:

 ![DON%20T%20add%20content%20to%20this%20Draft%20Alerts%20Notificatio/Screenshot_2020-02-26_21.52.38.png](DON%20T%20add%20content%20to%20this%20Draft%20Alerts%20Notificatio/Screenshot_2020-02-26_21.52.38.png)

-This is because an event can't cause both of the following conditions to be satisfied simultaneously:
+In the example, the alert will not fire because an event cannot satisfy both of these conditions simultaneously:

-- A new issue is created
+- Sentry detects/creates a new issue
 - The issue has happened 10 times

 **Available Conditions**

-- A new issue is created / An issue is first seen
+- Sentry detects/creates a new issue
 - An issue changes state from `resolved` to `unresolved`
 - An issue changes state from `ignored` to `unresolved`
 - An issue has happened more than {value} times in {interval}